Updated June 28, 2026

 Finding and Working with Faculty Mentors

-Building relationships with faculty mentors is crucial for meaningful research experience.
+Building relationships with faculty mentors is the foundation of meaningful research experience.
 Start by identifying professors whose work aligns with your interests in computer science, data science, or cybersecurity.
 Read their recent publications, attend their office hours, and demonstrate genuine curiosity about their research.

 • Research faculty publications and current projects before reaching out